We Will Rock You

 Written by Freddie Mercury

-Great version!
-Features slightly different vocals from Freddie.
+Queen's sixth BBC Radio session was recorded in October 1977 at Maida Vale Studio 4.
+This recorded of My Melancholy Blues is a great version!
+It features a slightly different vocal performance from Freddie.
 Unlike the album version, Brian joins in on guitar.
-Track ends with Freddie laughing at the end.
+The track ends with Freddie laughing at the end.
 Again, like the rest of Session 6, this is essential to have.
+This version was finally made officially available in 2011.

 Written by Brian May